 Like all self-respecting Northwest states, Oregon is ridiculously pretty.
 You can hardly throw a rock in the state without hitting a beautiful patch of nature.
 Even the biggest city of Portland has a few massive green spaces, including an urban forest to explore.
 However, one of the finest ways to see gorgeous, raw Oregon nature at its finest is to head to one of the state’s 195 stunning state parks.
-Because there are so many, it’s tough to know where to start, but this list of must-visit state parks in Oregon will help you out.

 Beverly Beach State Park

 Beverly Beach State Park is—perhaps not surprisingly—all about the beach.
 The long stretch of sand has Yaquina Head lighthouse on one end and Otter Rock at the other.
-In between build sandcastles, walking in the surf, go surfing, or even hunt for fossils on the south end of the beach.
+In between, you can build sandcastles, walking in the surf, go surfing, or even hunt for fossils on the south end of the beach.
 You can overnight at the campground here, which is tucked into the forest just offshore.
 Facilities include a playground, some yurts, and a visitor center that sells firewood.

 Cape Lookout State Park

 Cape Lookout State Park is most popular for its beach, which is wide open and beautiful, especially at low tide when there are tidepools to peep into.
 To get to the beach, you will have to walk through a rocky revetment meant to prevent erosion and protect the campground.
 Sometimes the water comes all the way up to the revetment during higher tides, so check the tides before you go if you want to spend time on the beach.
-The park has more than 8 miles of hiking trails, including the Cape Lookout Trail, which serves up some pretty awesome views.
+The park has more than 8 miles of hiking trails, including the Cape Lookout Trail, which serves up some pretty impressive views.
 Keep an eye out for migrating whales in the distance, too (or at least for whale spouts, which are sometimes all you see).

 Cottonwood Canyon State Park